 Makhana Porridge Recipe

 Lotus seeds or Phool makhana is an excellent weaning food option for your munchkin.
 These highly nutritious seeds can be added to your baby’s diet in many ways.
-However, in this post, we shall be discussing a very easy Makhana porridge recipe that can be made with very few ingredients.
-Extremely light and easy to digest, this porridge is light on your baby’s tummy too.
+However, this post will discuss a very easy Makhana porridge recipe that can be made with very few ingredients.
+Extremely light and easy to digest, this porridge is light on your baby’s tummy, too.
 Browse the following post and learn to make a simple and yummy makhana porridge recipe.
+Not only is it gentle on the stomach, but it also provides essential nutrients that support your baby’s growth and development.
+Perfect for introducing new textures and flavors to your little one’s diet, this makhana porridge can become a staple in your baby’s meal plan.

 Makhana porridge is not only very simple but can be made in a jiffy!
 Here’s how much time you need at hand!